MikeEbbe/euroscorer/README.md

-## Releasing
+## Releasing manually

+In V2 a CI/CD pipeline has been implemented into the project, using GitHub Actions.
+Upon pushing changes to the repository, the server will automatically pull the latest changes, install PHP dependencies and JavaScript packages, and then build the project.
+The pipeline file can be located at `/.github/workflows/deploy.yaml`.

-To deploy a new release on the production environment, go to the `/var/www/[html directory]/[app name]` directory and run the following commands:
+However, if you want to deploy a new release on the production environment yourself, you can also do it manually.
+Go to the `/var/www/[html directory]/[app name]` directory and run the following commands:

 1. `sudo git pull` - this will prompt you for a sudo password and GitHub credentials